JamesHHC/Pharm-Info-Site/docs/README.md

 These logs provide traceability for any sensitive or critical changes and can be expanded in the future to include rollback support or exportable reports.

 > This system ensures accountability without requiring changes to the database schema or interfering with core app functionality.

 ---

+## 🪵 Audit Log Viewer Tool

+**Overview:**
+This admin-only tool, integrated into the frontend, allows privileged users to view audit logs from within the application.
+This provides visibility into critical backend actions without requiring direct database access.

+**Key Capabilities:**

+- Displays logs with sortable columns for user, action type, target, and timestamp.
+- Real-time filtering to locate entries quickly by user or action.
+- Accessible only to users with the `admin` role (or higher, if expanded in the future).

+> This UI addition complements the backend’s Winston-based logging, giving admins instant insight into who did what — and when — right from their browser.

+---